 Timing is Almost Everything

 It’s true.
 Everyone wants to be out when fall foliage is at its peak, but predicting peak colors isn’t easy.
 Fall foliage reports may be helpful.
 However, often they are not extremely accurate at the time of trip planning.
 The leaves changing color is primarily driven by the nights getting longer and the days getting shorter as we enter the fall season.
 The longer and cooler nights result is biochemical processes changing the leaves from green to those beautiful yellows and oranges.
-Whether we realize it or not, this is the reason why many photographers opt from the beginning to the middle of October as the best window for fall foliage in the Northeast United States.

-But Creativity Trumps Timing
+But Creativity Trumps Timing in Fall Photography

 Timing, however, is only part of the equation and the peak of color is only a very small window.
 Plus, different tree species show their colors at different times.
 For example, Oaks display their yellow and reds after the Maple leaves begin to fall.
 There is no reason to wait for the perfect peak day.
 From late September through the middle of October, there should be color.
-Check the fall foliage maps and go find it.
+Check the fall foliage maps and go find the color.
 If only certain trees are showing color, then be creative to highlight the color in your fall photography.

-• Try a telephoto lens to isolate the leaves on branches, in water, or even on the ground.
+- Try a telephoto lens to isolate the leaves on branches, in water, or even on the ground.

-• Use the color as a way to draw the eye to the subject of the composition.
+- Use the color as a way to draw the eye to the subject of the composition.

-• Look for a composition with complementary color pairings, such as red leaf on the green grass or yellow leaves with a blue sky.
+- Look for a composition with complementary color pairings, such as red leaf on the green grass or yellow leaves with a blue sky.

-• Revisit locations to see how colors have changed.
+- Revisit locations to see how colors have changed.
 You may even find a fresh perspective for a better composition.

 Last, in order to help balance the highlights and the shadows, try to photograph in softer light on overcast days.
 If Mother Nature decides not to give you a cloud in the sky, then explore during the day and revisit the compositions you find under the softer and more even early morning and/or evening light.